ckrajewski/BentoCats/README.md

 - [ ] Add ESLint
 - [ ] Add TypeScript
 - [ ] Look into PostCSS.
 Has lots of packages (like adding namespacing to stylized components)
+- [ ] Seperate webpack into dev and prod configs

 # New Features
 - [ ] Add infinite scrolling support in API Layer as well as in the front-end (in React)